 With winter upon us, ACT for Meningitis has issued a timely warning that there is a higher risk of Meningitis during the winter months.
 Would you know the difference between the symptoms of Flu or Meningitis?
-Find out more as knowing the symptoms can help save a life:
+Learn what to look for here, as knowing the symptoms can help save a life:

 As people spend a lot more time indoors and with close contact, germs are spread more easily.
-Also, coming down with a ‘cold’ or the ‘flu’ may weaken the immune system making you more susceptible to the Meningitis.
+Also, coming down with a ‘cold’ or the ‘flu’ may weaken the immune system, making you more susceptible to Meningitis.

 - Fever or feeling feverish/chills